jamaltheatlantean/BuyTickets/README.md

     UPDATE: Failed!
     Months after, i revisted this contract for presentation in a demo, and found out that the safeMint function doesnt call from the if tag within the buyTicketInInstallment() function.
 With that discovery I the author of this contract pronounced it a failed attempt.

+Authors remark: The NftTicketGeneratorV2.sol is the most efficient smart contract for this project.

 ## NftTicketGeneratorv3.sol
 In an attempt to fix the damage discovered, I created a version 3.
 The V3 introduced two new functions and was tailored for simplicity, so that i could have the contract ready for display.
 I took away the buyTicketInstallment which failed to mint a new NFT, and displayed the contract on a demo for Parallel Score.